About the Study Society

 The teachings of the Study Society originated with the Russian philosopher and spiritual teacher P.D.
 Ouspensky who bought Colet House, just before the Second World War.

-In 1963 another expression of non-dual philosophy was introduced to Dr. Roles through a unique relationship with Mr. Resuhi, a senior Sheikh of the Mevlevi Dervish order in Turkey.
+In 1963, Dr. Roles introduced to Study Society’s members another expression of non-dual philosophy through a unique relationship with Mr. Resuhi, a senior Sheikh of the Mevlevi Dervish order in Turkey.
 Mevlevi Turning (whirling dervishes) was inspired over 700 years ago by the poet Jalaluddin Rumi.
 The Turning has been taught and practiced at Colet House for over 50 years.